Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 To get started with accounts, you first need to create a `Program` which defines the default parameters for your accounts.

 #### Creating a Program
-The `Program` will define the basic properties like currency for the accounts (`Values`) that will be created from it.
+The `Program` will define basic properties like currency for the accounts (`Values`) that will be created from it.
 Below are the required and optional attributes needed for creating a `Program` for an account or a loyalty points use-case.

 Creating an account `Program`.
-Note, typically Programs are created through the app (coming soon!).
+Note, typically Programs are created through the app.

 `POST https://api.lightrail.com/v2/programs`
 ```json